arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

 OrdersService.new.call(batch)
 ```

 However, this naive approach can lead to a poor performance (reading and writing the same object multiple times) and it does not guarantee processing all commands transactionally.
 It will be up to your implementation to balance transactionality and performance and choose the model which best covers your application requirements (including non-functional ones).
-Generally you can choose from:
+Generally, you can choose from:

 * one transaction per one operation
   * simplest to implement